Scottsdale Car Accident Lawyers

 Punitive damages are assessed by a jury and are intended to discourage the defendant from taking part in the same intentional behavior again.

-Over the years, we here at Breyer Law Offices, P.C., have represented many victims in and around the Scottsdale area who have lost financial stability, physical mobility, and family members due to negligent drivers.
+Over the years, we here at The Husband & Wife Law Team, have represented many victims in and around the Scottsdale area who have lost financial stability, physical mobility, and family members due to negligent drivers.
 These are some of the most heartbreaking cases we’ve seen, and that’s why we believe strongly in fighting for just and fair compensation for families who have been victimized in vehicle accidents.

 We’ve fought tirelessly in the past for accident victims.
 Just check out the results we’ve gotten for past clients: